 When reading about venture-backed startups, you may frequently hear the terms “preferred shares” or “series A” or “series preferred shares”.
 What do these terms mean and how do they relate to board control in a startup corporation?
 Why do startups typically issue multiple classes of shares?

 Startups commonly issue both common and preferred stock.
 Preferred stock differs from common stock in that preferred stock has additional rights and privileges that common stock does not, particularly with regard to liquidation and dividend preferences, at a minimum.
 Startup common stock will be issued to founders, employees and consultants, whereas preferred stock is typically only issued to investors.

 When a startup incorporates, the corporation typically authorizes a certain number of common shares in the articles of incorporation that are filed with state officials to register the new corporate entity.
+Most startups authorize at least 10 million shares when they first incorporate.
 Then, when a startup raises a large round of capital, an amended charter will be filed with state officials to authorize a new class of preferred stock that will be reserved for the investors participating in that financing round.

 With each subsequent financing round, the startup will typically authorize a new series of shares, for issuance from the preferred share pool.
 A financing is usually referred to by the series of stock that was created in that round of financing for the startup.
 This is where the terms “Series A” and “Series B” come from — the Series A preferred shares are the first preferred shares issued to investors in the startup, and the Series B the second, the Series C the third, and so on.
 While it is not common for common stock to be divided into series, preferred stock is almost always divided into one or more series with each financing round.